ccanunez/Simulation-Course-2025/README.md

 ## Part 3

 This section explores the impact of gas expulsion on embedded star clusters, focusing on the effects of varying gas fractions and removal timescales.
 The simulations, using a Plummer sphere model for gas and Lagrangian radii plots, investigate cluster survival outcomes and the parameter space where clusters are destroyed or survive gas expulsion.
 See the comments made in **Embedded Star Cluster** to better understanding.

+### Additional Comments

+Within this repository, you will find a laboratory report named **Lab Report 2 N-Body Sim** that serves as the primary documentation for the project’s context and background.
+It is imperative to recognize that the laboratory report constitutes the main work, while the repository primarily functions as a support and readability tool.
+Additionally, the repository contains homework tasks (**Sims_Course_Project_2,_Nbody_Sims,_Star_Clusters_&_Infant_Mortality**) that include the original assignments, their explanations, and solutions presented in the laboratory report.
+While reading this file is not essential, it is optional and may provide further insights.